Compositional Generalisation with Structured Reordering and Fertility Layers: Evaluation

 \subsection{Synthetic Data}

-We evaluate on a mirroring task $T=\{(w, ww^R) | w \in \Sigma^* \}$, \eg $abc \rightarrow abccba$, to probe the expressive capacity and inductive bias of our model.
-The challenge is that the length of the dependency between output tokens grows with example length.
+In order to probe the expressive capacity and inductive bias of our model, we evaluate on mirroring task $T=\{(w, ww^R) | w \in \Sigma^* \}$, \eg $abc \rightarrow abccba$.
+The challenge is that the length of the dependency between output tokens grows with the length of the example.
 Models are trained on examples with input lengths 3 to 9, and tested in two setups.
-In setup A, the model has to generalise to examples with lengths 11 to 20; we use examples with length 10 as validation data.
-In setup B, the model only sees the symbols \texttt{x}, \texttt{y} and \texttt{z} grouped together as \texttt{xyz} on the input side at training time.
+In the first setup (Length), the model has to generalise to examples with lengths 11 to 20; we use examples with length 10 as validation data.
+In the second setup (unseen combination, UC), the model only sees the symbols \texttt{x}, \texttt{y} and \texttt{z} grouped together as \texttt{xyz} on the input side at training time.
 The model is tested on examples that contain \texttt{x,y} or \texttt{z} adjacent to other symbols.
+See \cref{seq:app-mirror} for further details on the setup.